How To Shave And Shape A Military Beret

 Note: If your beret comes with a liner (not all berets will have a liner), remove the liner by cutting it out.

-- Pull the headband drawstring tight and tie it off in a square knot.
-DO NOT CUT IT YET!
+Pull the headband drawstring tight and tie it off in a square knot.

 Shape Your Beret

-- Once you're happy, cut the excess drawstring off and get your flash sewn on.
+Once you're happy with how it looks, cut the excess drawstring off and get your flash sewn on.

 Tips for a Better Beret Shape

-- If your beret is too big, you can shrink the material by doing what was not recommended above: use hotter water when you soak it.
+If your beret is too big, you can shrink the material by soaking it in hotter water.